etruel/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel@gmail.com

 == Changelog ==
+= 2.2.1 Jan 13, 2019 =
+* Fixes compatibility with PHP 5.3 after introduced a method used by PHP 5.5+

 = 2.2 Jan 10, 2019 =
 * Added XML Campaign type to parse and fetch XML feeds.
 * Added support to allow uploads of XML files to the media library to be used as URL in campaigns.